-A desktop study was undertaken to identify the extent and scope of the potentially affected designated Natura 2000 sites within the current study area in relation to the development site, including the Lower River Shannon SAC and the Stack's to Mullaghareirk Mountains, West Limerick Hills and Mount Eagle SPA.
+A desktop study was undertaken to identify the extent and scope of the potentially affected designated Natura 2000 sites within the current study area in relation to the development site, including the Lower River Shannon SAC, the River Shannon and River Fergus Estuaries SPA and the Stack's to Mullaghareirk Mountains, West Limerick Hills and Mount Eagle SPA.
 The desktop study identified the qualifying interests (species and habitats) relevant to the designated sites within the area.